Be a Hospice Volunteer: Make a Difference

 Every VITAS volunteer receives free and comprehensive training before being assigned a volunteer job.
 They learn hospice philosophy, caring for the terminally ill, grief & loss education, health & safety precautions and more.
 They talk about what kinds of volunteering they are interested in and what talents their volunteer manager sees in them.

-Hospice volunteers work an average of four hours each week, and most hospices require a commitment of at least one year.
 Volunteers work with a clinical team of a doctor, nurse, aide, chaplain and social worker.
 Because they spend time with the patient, volunteers who provide direct patient care can often give the team valuable feedback about issues that arise during their visits.

 Why do hospices have volunteers?